Frequently Asked Questions

 Be Mindful of Self-Care: After the session, allow some time for self-care or reflection.
 Therapy can bring up emotions, and it's important to take care of yourself afterward.

-• Individual sessions are $350 per 45 minute session.
+• Individual sessions are $350.
 We will discuss fees during the initial consultation before your first appointment.
 I accept major credit cards and FSA/HSA.

 There are many avenues available for financing therapy.
 You can find a more detailed exploration of these options here.
 We can discuss these and other financial options during our consultation.